 As required under the Act and the Listing Regulations the Company has formed all thestatutory committees namely the Audit Committee the Nomination and RemunerationCommittee the Corporate Social Responsibility Committee the Stakeholders' RelationshipCommittee and the Risk Management Committee.
 Besides the Company also has a Finance andBanking Committee.
 Detailed information about these Committees and relevant informationfor the year under review are given in the Corporate Governance Report.

 There have been no instances where the Board did not accept the recommendations of itsCommittees including the Audit Committee.

 BUSINESS RISK MANAGEMENT

-Pursuant to the requirement of Regulation 21 of the Listing Regulations.
-The details of this Committeeand its terms of reference are set out in the Corporate Governance Report which forms part of this Report.
+The Company has constituted a Risk Management Committee in compliance with therequirements of Regulation 21 of the Listing Regulations.
+The details of this Committeeand its terms of reference are set out in the Corporate Governance Report which formspart of this Integrated Annual Report.

-The Company has in place a Business Risk Management framework to identify risks andstrive to create transparency minimize adverse impact on the business and enhance the Companyscompetitive advantage.
+The Company has in place an Enterprise Risk Management framework to identify risks andminimise their adverse impact on business and strives to create transparency which in turnenhances the Company's competitive advantage.

 CORPORATE SOCIAL RESPONSIBILITY

 The Board of Directors has formed a Corporate Social Responsibility (CSR')Committee under the provisions of the Act.
 Detailed information on the Corporate SocialResponsibility Policy developed and implemented by the Company and on CSR initiativestaken during the year pursuant to Section 135 of the Act is given in the IntegratedAnnual Report on CSR activities as annexed to this Report.